 1. Reverse Osmosis

 This fancy-sounding filtration system is quite simple in its design.
 Essentially, the filter utilizes the water pressure in your plumbing to push the contaminated water through a membrane in the filter.
 This membrane is semi-permeable, so the small water molecules easily pass through, while the larger molecules–the contaminants–are blocked by the membrane.
-This filter does at times slow the faucet water pressure since that pressure is being directed into the filter to wash out contaminants, and you will have to replace the membrane every now and then to ensure that your filter is working at optimal level.
+This filter does at times slow the faucet water pressure since that pressure is being directed into the filter to wash out contaminants, and you will have to replace the membrane every now and then to ensure that your filter is working at the optimal level.

 This system continues to be innovated and developed, however.
 New reverse osmosis filters are increasing the water flow from faucets.
 Some even use a carbon mineral filter, so healthy minerals like carbon and magnesium aren’t accidentally filtered out of the water.
 This system is a point of use filter, so it can be attached to any faucet that you wish to use for pure water.